 Preparing and submitting your images

-Images need to be updated by midnight on the Tuesday before the competition.
+Images need to be uploaded by midnight on the Tuesday before the competition.

 When you bring your prints on the evening, they should be presented on mount-board (especially for advanced level), or simply attached to stiff cardboard so they stand up on our presentation stand.
-The judge will be assessing the quality of the image, not the style of the mount.
+The judge assesses the quality of the image, not the style of the mount.

 Following SCPF rules governing competitions:

 ‘…the Print mounts must be up to 50cm x 40cm, but there is no minimum print size.
 All Velcro or any other fixings that may cause damage to other competitors’ prints must be removed.’

 Natural history competition